FredericoSantinho/Expenses-Register-3.0/README.md

 ## Documentation

-entity and domain modules are documented with KDoc on all public methods.
+entity and domain modules are documented with KDoc on all public interfaces.
 Remaining modules have no strict documentation rules.
 Documentation shall de provided as the developer sees fit.